Last updated on August 15th, 2024 at 08:33 am

 While there isn’t much known about how exactly anxiety causes someone to overeat, researchers do know that high levels of cortisol — the hormone produced during stressful situations — can cause fat cells to grow larger.

-The link between anxiety and obesity is further supported by studies showing that women who experience greater amounts of anxiety tend to eat more.
-For example, one study found that obese women had higher levels of anxiety than those with normal weights.
+The link between anxiety and obesity is further supported by studies showing that women who experience more significant amounts of anxiety tend to eat more.
+For example, one study found that obese women had higher levels of stress than those with standard weights.

 Another study showed that patients suffering from generalized anxiety disorder experienced increased appetite and gained weight over time.